RealFoxerity/Teacher-Tool/README.md

 Batch program created to enable quick copying with "0" traceback

+HIGLY ENCOURAGED TO USE NEWER VERSIONS, OLDER MAY HAVE SEVERE BUGS

 # How to install and use

 to install, you need "Windows Update Helper.vbs", lmao.bat and lmao69.dat on the *root* of the usb and launch lmao.bat (since 4.0-debug only lmao.bat)